First measurements with a new $\beta$-electron detector for spectral shape studies: Introduction

-In this work we will describe a new electron detector system aimed at providing new measurements of $\beta$-electron spectra.
-The idea for the system was triggered by the above-mentioned need for a better understanding of reactor antineutrino spectra, but it could also be used for the application of the SSM method.
+In this work we will describe a new detector system aimed at providing new measurements of $\beta$-electron spectra with a precision of the order of 1-5\% in order to distinguish the shape effects introduced by forbidden transitions.
+The idea for the system was triggered by the above-mentioned need for a better understanding of reactor antineutrino spectra, but it could also be used for the application of the SSM method in some particular cases.
 A description of the detector will be presented in Section \ref{sec-2} and we will show the first measurements carried out with mono-energetic electrons in Section \ref{sec-3}.
 One of the main goals of these first measurements is to provide a set of reference measurements for the Monte Carlo (MC) evaluation of the response function of the detector, essential for the deconvolution of future $\beta$-spectra measurements.
 Thus, in Section \ref{sec-4} we will discuss the MC characterization of the detector, by comparing experimental and simulated mono-energetic spectra.
 Section~\ref{sec-5} will address the conclusions and future prospects.